1 Oct 2021

 Then there’s the ever-present potential that an unscrupulous guest will run your keys down to the local key cutter to make copies.

-Traditional keys – while a great security solution for a normal residence – clearly aren’t the best option for Airbnb hosts.
+Physical keys – while a great security solution for a normal residence – clearly aren’t the best way to lock a door for Airbnb hosts.
 A traditional key will always present a risk unless it is only in the possession of the property owner.

 Thankfully, there are some great alternative security solutions for Airbnb hosts.